-Fish Sauce and Soy Sauce: According to me Thai curry isn't the same without Fish Sauce.
+Fish Sauce and Soy Sauce: My take - Thai curry isn't the same without Fish Sauce.
 I prefer to add a dash of soy sauce for extra umami to the butternut squash Curry.
 For the vegan version, you will have to omit Fish sauce.
 For the Gluten-free version, use Gluten-free Soy Sauce.

 Tips for a delicious Curry

 Recently I am growing lemongrass in my little kitchen garden.
 It is so easy to grow and low maintenance too.
-Cut the stems of lemongrass stalks, put the roots in a glass of water half submerged.
+Cut the lemongrass stalks' stems and put the roots in a glass of water half submerged.
 In a few days you will see roots growing, then remove from water and put them in the soil.

 Thai Butternut Squash Curry

 - 400 gms Butternut Squash Cut in to Cubes

 - 250 gms firm tofu Cut into Cubes

 - 1 tbsp cooking oil

 - 1 tablespoon brown sugar / Palm Sugar